-- 5.15 Maidstone is an attractive business location; a recent business survey24 found that the most appealing features are its strategic location, the high quality of life, the transport infrastructure (good access to the motorway network) and a committed workforce. - This view of Maidstone as a good business location is also supported by a recent Locate in Kent survey of 314 key business figures in the South East.
-This indicates that knowledge of Maidstone as a business location is relatively high Maidstone and Ashford together were the places that most respondents knew a great deal or a fair amount of information about.
+- 5.22 Maidstone is an attractive business location; a recent business survey33 found that the most appealing features are its strategic location, the high quality of life, the transport infrastructure (good access to the motorway network) and a committed workforce. - 5.23 This view of Maidstone as a good business location is also supported by a recent Locate in Kent survey of 314 key business figures in the South East.
+This indicates that knowledge of Maidstone as a business location is relatively high Maidstone and Ashford together were the places that most respondents had a great deal or a fair amount of information about.
 More now cite Maidstone and Ashford as the most favourable business location in Kent compared to a similar survey in 2010.
 The only other place viewed more favourably as a business location in Kent was Thames Gateway Kent.
-In terms of a specific preferred location, Maidstone was the second most favoured place in Kent to Ashford, although this was a reversal of the position in 2010 when Maidstone was the most favoured business location. - 5.17 This is another indicator that Maidstone stands at a crossroads, with signs that neighbouring places, such as Ashford and Medway, are starting to gain greater economic growth momentum than Maidstone.
+In terms of a specific preferred location, Maidstone was the second most favoured place in Kent to Ashford, although this was a reversal of the position in 2010 when Maidstone was the most favoured business location. - 5.24 This is another indicator that Maidstone stands at a crossroads, with signs that neighbouring places, such as Ashford and Medway, are starting to gain greater economic growth momentum than Maidstone.
 Both of these towns have considerably better High Speed rail links to the capital and ambitious growth plans.
 If Maidstone doesn't act quickly to regain ground that it has lost, it risks being left behind.
-Positive action is needed now to alter this trajectory. - 5.18 Anecdotal evidence suggests that most inward investment to Maidstone over recent years has generally been from businesses moving within the Kent area, rather than from further afield.
-We therefore need to do more to promote the benefits of locating in Maidstone to a wider business audience, particularly businesses that would benefit from close proximity to the national motorway network.
+Positive action is needed now to alter this trajectory.

-24 Maidstone Borough Council, Business Survey, April 2014
+33 Maidstone Borough Council, Business Survey, April 2014